 Tokyo AI Safety Conference 2025

-TAIS 2025 is a one-day workshop on AI Safety, to be held on Saturday, April 19th, 2025 from 12:00 - 17:00 in Tokyo, Japan.
+TAIS 2025 is a one-day workshop on AI Safety, to be held on Saturday, April 12th, 2025 from 12:00 - 17:00 at Tokyo Midtown Tower.

 For our 2025 conference, we hope to welcome back all the attendees who joined us in 2024, plus any other domestic and international researchers and professionals interested in discussing AI Safety.